Gas Bottle Refilling – How to Fill Gas Bottle

 Using digital scales helps ensure proper and safe gas bottle refilling, based on weight.

-When the total weight equals the empty weight plus the appropriate LPG gas bottle refilling weight, the gas bottle filling is complete.
+When the total weight equals the empty weight plus the appropriate gas bottle refilling weight, you can completely fill gas bottle.

-The scales are set for each individual gas bottle fill up, based on its empty (tare) weight, as well as the desired LPG gas bottle refilling content weight, when full. (see the image to the right)
+The scales are set for each individual LPG filling, based on its empty (tare) weight, as well as the desired weight to fill gas bottle. (see image)

 The tare weight (empty weight) is stamped into the neck ring by the bottle manufacturer.